-ACTIVITY C: STEPS IN POLICY DEVELOPMENT

-• List steps involved in making policy

-Interactive presentation and facilitated discussion on how to develop policy[25 min]

-PowerPoint presentation

-Interactive presentation: Steps in policy development

-- 1. Note that we added this section based on feedback from early trainees and stakeholders who wanted to learn more about how to develop a policy.
+Module 1 ACTIVITY C: STEPS IN POLICY DEVELOPMENT ♥ACTIVITY OBJECTIVES At the end of this activity participants will:List steps involved in making policy E TIME ACTIVITIES 25 min Interactive presentation and facilitated discussion on how to develop MATERIALS PowerPoint presentation STEPS Interactive presentation: Steps in policy development Note that we added this section based on feedback from early trainees and stakeholders who wanted to learn more about how to develop a policy.
 Because this process is highly unique to different countries and the various government bodies or other organizational entities, there is no "one-size-fits-all" pathway.
-As such, explain that we will draw on expertise from the group and the basic steps from Kenya Ministry of Health's 2016 Guidelines for Evidence Use in Policy Making. - 2.
-Ask participants: - a.
-Can you name steps in policy development that are likely common among different countries? - b.
+As such, explain that we will draw on expertise from the group and the basic steps from Kenya Ministry of Health's 2016 Guidelines for Evidence Use in Policy Making.
+Ask participants: Evidence-Informed Policy-M a.
+Can you name steps in policy development that are likely common among different countries? b.
 Have you been involved in developing a country policy?
-Can you describe the process? - c.
+Can you describe the process? c.
 Are you aware of guidance on policy development specific to your country and health sector?